JonathSpirit/GComputer_standard/README.md

 *WIP*

 ## CodeG standards
-CodeG is a homemade binary/simple language to be used in a homemage processor like [GP8B](https://github.com/JonathSpirit/GP8B).
+CodeG is a homemade binary/simple language to be used in a homemade processor like [GP8B](https://github.com/JonathSpirit/GP8B).

 ***"CodeG_binary"***\
 02.07.2020 [CodeG_binary (revision 1)](CodeG/CodeG_binary_r1/)\